keerthik/keerthik.github.io/content/about/_index.md

 ### History

-The previous iteration was made while learning Ruby on Rails.
-The one before that was made while learning basic web technologies, HTML, CSS, js, etc. Now that I've learned those things, I have decided a static page is best for personal sites.
-This time [Jekyll](http://jekyllrb.com/){:target="_blank"} is my weapon of choice, and I happily vouch for it.
+**2007 - 2009**: I first made a long-form blog site on Wordpress with a few plugins from the wild.

+**2009 - 2010**: I switched to tumblr for easier access to modifying site-wide HTML, CSS, js, etc.

+**2010 - 2014**: While learning Ruby on Rails, hosted my own code on heroku.
+I developed the fascination while taking a class at Olin college that introduced me with modern back-end development.
-I started working on this in Thailand, on April 22nd 2014.

-There was a [pretty chill coup](http://en.wikipedia.org/wiki/2014_Thai_coup_d%27%C3%A9tat){:target="_blank"} going on here at the time of this writing (May/June 2014).
+**2014 - 2023**: After sufficient familiarity with front- and back-end webdev, I decided static sites are the way to go.
+[Jekyll](http://jekyllrb.com/) became my weapon of choice, and I still happily vouch for it.
+I started working on this while nomad-ing in Thailand.
+There was a [pretty chill coup](http://en.wikipedia.org/wiki/2014_Thai_coup_d%27%C3%A9tat) going on there at the time of this writing (May/June 2014).

+**2023 - present**: I decided I shall be [switching to hugo](/essays/2305_switchinghugo) as part of an overall website refresh.